mohamad-x/mohamad-x.github.io/README.md

 ## ⭐ GitHub Stars

-If you find this project helpful or inspiring, please consider giving it a **star** ⭐ — it really helps improve visibility!
+If you found this project useful or inspiring, please consider giving it a **star** ⭐.
+It helps others discover it too!